Damian-Niklasinski/Currencty-Converter/README.md

 ## How to use?

 1. Type a number in the PLN field.
-2. Click "Przelicz!" to get the resultt.
+2. Click "Przelicz!" to get the result.
 3. If u want to reset the Form click "Wyczyść!"